Noobsicle123/super-powered-pong/README.md

 It is written with p5.js, p5.sound and p5.gui.
 It is being hosted on Heroku at https://super-powered-pong.herokuapp.com/.

-A/Z control left paddle, K/M control right paddle.
+W/S control left paddle, UP/DOWN control right paddle.
 Single player is default.
-Click S to show Menu and H to hide it, in there you can change player mode and reset.
+Click G to show Menu and H to hide it, in there you can change player mode, reset and change paddle speed.